jfperezregidor/VoucherGenerator/README.md

 Before start:

 * Clone the repository in your workspace
-* The program has two classes.
-	1. Main.java - It is the main program
+* The program Main.java contains the main program
-	2. VoucherGenerator.java - It is the voucher generator codes
+* The code has been designed with OOP Abstract Factory Design

 Procedure: